 In recent years the Hispanic Chamber has seen unprecedented levels of growth, both in membership and attendance at our signature events.
 Membership at the Hispanic Chamber continues to grow on a monthly basis, as new members benefit from the outstanding services provided by the Chamber.
 The annual Awards Banquet continues to establish itself as the premier event for West Michigan business community, with recent attendance close to 400 guests.
 With its many successes, the Hispanic Chamber’s leadership and staff continue to raise the bar and challenge themselves to offer the very best in programming and events.

 Another change came to the organization in late September of 2013; the chamber moved offices to a new location at 1167 Madison Ave.
 SE in Grand Rapids, MI; close to the high Hispanic-populated communities.
+After growing with another employee, the need for more space was inevitable and the Chamber now sits at 2007 S Division Ave. in the heart of Burton Heights, with a Hispanic population of almost 50% in the surrounding neighborhood.

 Currently, we partner with several companies and organizations around Grand Rapids, Holland and Kalamazoo that host our monthly membership meetings with the purpose of having a business professionals network and connect with each other.
 Also, in a partnership with the City of Grand Rapids, last year we started a program in Spanish focused exclusively on Hispanic business owners.
 The idea of this program is to provide education in areas like accounting, human resources, strategic planning, etc. with the ultimate goal of helping these businesses develop and be successful.
 Over the past 14 years, there has been great community involvement from many business professionals who have contributed to the success of the Chamber by playing a lead role as members, volunteers and serving on the Board of Directors.
 With its many successes, the Hispanic Chamber’s leadership and staff continue to raise the bar and challenge themselves to offer the very best in programming and events to serve the community.
 To those of you that have put you contribution toward a better community, the West Michigan Hispanic Chamber of Commerce proudly says Thank you!